arpabet/consensusdb/README.md

 * gRPC interface for database clients
 * HTTP REST JSON interface for any clients
-* For now works as a single data node, but in future I will add cluster support through etcd
 * Engine - badger (similar to rocksdb, but faster)
-* Supports point-in-time data
+* Supports point-in-time data by TimeUUID
-* Supports compression
+* Supports compression: Snappy, LZ4
-* Supports encryption
+* Supports encryption: AES on GCM, CFB
 * Very fast
-* Pure golang
+* Pure golang implementation

 # Current Status
-* developing the simple one-node version
+* developing a simple one-node version

 # Design
-Data colocated by majorKey in data nodes, grouped by regionName to reference different types of data, use the minorKey to access an entry.
+Data colocated by majorKey in data nodes, grouped by regionName to reference different types of data, accessible by minorKey and ordered by TimeUUID.

 # Quick start